 Saturday: 10 a.m. – 1 p.m. at Common Market Plaza Midwood (2007 Commonwealth Dr.)

 University City Farmers Market

 University City Farmers Market sprouted up in October of 2020, along the lake at The Shoppes at University Place.
-This producer-only market boasts a roster of 26 vendors offering everything from local produce and meats to jewelry and skin care.
+This market boasts everything from local produce and meats to jewelry and skin care.
 The market has something for everyone in the family with children’s activities, live music, cooking demonstrations, and workout classes offered every first and last Saturday of the month.
-Give them a follow on Facebook or Instagram for market updates and special events.

 The Village at Robinson Farms Farmers Market

 Serving the Ballantyne area located off of Rea Road in a shopping center is the Village at Robinson Farms (VFR) Farmers Market.
 Open Wednesdays and Saturdays, you will find local produce, plants, bouquets of fresh flowers, baked goods, jams, jellies, honey, eggs, and soaps.
 While you are there, explore the rest of the shopping center to pick up some local chicken and other products from The Butcher’s Market of Charlotte, a pizza from Hawthorne’s, check out Rico’s Acai, or grab brunch at the Famous Toastery Ballantyne.

 Wednesday and Saturday: 9 a.m. – 3 p.m.